AledPeart/Aled-Garfield-Photography/TESTING.md

     }
 }
 ```
 2. Gallery images not displaying properly on the portfolio page.
-The aim on this page was to achieve a clean, tiled gallery, with the images nicely aligned and the margins consistent, to give the user a pleasimg viewing experience.
-I could not get the images to align properly and the margins were not equally spaced, after some time trying to figure this out I rrealised that the solution here was to re-size the images (portrait and landscape) in Photoshop to the exact same withs.
+The aim on this page was to achieve a clean, tiled gallery, with the images nicely aligned and the margins consistent, to give the user a pleasing viewing experience.
+I could not get the images to align properly and the margins were not equally spaced, after some time trying to figure this out I realised that the solution here was to re-size the images (portrait and landscape) in Photoshop to the exact same widths.
 This gave me the result I was aiming for.

 3. Horizontal page scroll and Footer margin issues.
 ![bug screenshot 3](https://github.com/AledPeart/MS1-Aled-Garfield-Photography/blob/master/assets/images/bug3.jpg)
 I was getting a lot of horizontal movement on my site, particularly at smaller screen sizes.
 The contents would jump left and right, and was clearly not right.
-On a seperate but seemingly linked issue, my footer was displaying a right hand margin which should not have been there I spend a lot of time investigating this issue on DevTools, but as much as i tried I could not isolate what was casuing it.
-I spoke to my mentor, who confirmed that there was nothing aparent or obviuos causing the issue.
+On a separate but seemingly linked issue, my footer was displaying a right hand margin which should not have been there I spend a lot of time investigating this issue on DevTools, but as much as i tried I could not isolate what was causing it.
+I spoke to my mentor, who confirmed that there was nothing apparent or obvious causing the issue.
 In the end I found somebody else with a very similar issue on a post in [Stack Overflow](https://stackoverflow.com/questions/23768152/using-container-fluid-within-bootstrap-cause-horizontal-scrollbar) There were a number of suggestions, but one which worked on my site was suggested by @Viktor L which was to set the left and right margins for all rows to 0:

 ```css
 .row {